Scandal-scarred Menendez projected to win Dem nomination in New Jersey, as 8 states hold primaries

 New Jersey Democratic Sen. Bob Menendez, who avoided conviction in a corruption and bribery case last year but was "severely" admonished by the Senate Ethics Committee, will win his party’s nomination for another term as senator, Fox News projects.

-On a busy night of elections across the country, voting has also closed in Alabama, Mississippi, New Mexico and South Dakota.
+On a busy night of elections across the country, voting has also closed in Alabama, Mississippi, New Mexico, South Dakota, Iowa and Montana.
 Eight states are holding primaries Tuesday, including in California where the Democratic Party’s plan to regain control of the House of Representatives faces a big test.

 The Fox News Decision Desk can also project that former pharmaceutical executive Bob Hugin will win the Republican nomination to face Menendez in November.
 Menendez’s corruption and bribery case – where he was accused of accepting a plethora of donations and gifts from a wealthy friend in exchange for political influence -- is expected to play a starring role in the general election.